fa-fo-a/app-skeleton/readme.md

 # usage and, possible, (part of) readme of future project

+## proper project name in commands and all around
+after getting copy of that repository in any way you could by global search-replace replace `appnameplaceholder` to your application name

 ## container building
 there's both instructions in bibucket-pipelines.yml and [hub.docker.com autobuilds](https://docs.docker.com/docker-hub/builds/) can be used for that<br>
 to launch phpunit tests in hub.docker.com autobuilds define env var RUN_TESTS in autobuilds config.<br>